Textualize/textual/docs/widgets/select.md

 ## Typing

-The `Select` control is a typing Generic which allows you to set the type of option value.
+The `Select` control is a typing Generic which allows you to set the type of the option values.
 For instance, if the data type for your values is an integer, you would type the widget as follows:

 ```python